 The Disability Collective (TDC) is the only fully disability-led performing arts organization in Toronto.
 Dedicated to celebrating and showcasing work created solely by disabled artists, TDC strives to de-stigmatize disability and challenge perceptions of disability by providing disabled artists with paid opportunities to share their work in a variety of forms, along with actively advocating for and improving accessibility and inclusion in the Canadian arts community by providing disability consultation services.
 We are committed to strengthening the disability community's presence in the arts and creating a space where disabled artists can connect and grow their practices together.

 We recognize that disability has a compounded impact on those at the intersection of other marginalized communities, such as Black, Indigenous, and 2LGBTQIA+ communities, people of colour, women and femmes, fat people, religious minorities, and more.
-The Disability Collective seeks to empower disabled folx from all communities, and to break down boundaries and stereotypes of what it means to be disabled.
+The Disability Collective seeks to empower disabled folks from all communities, and to break down barriers and stereotypes of what it means to be disabled.

 We are committed to creating safe, accessible, and inclusive spaces for the disabled community.
 We are dedicated to listening to the needs of the disabled community and continuing to build upon and expand our relationships with our artists, audiences, clients, and staff.

 We are dedicated to communicating with and learning from our community and collaborators in order to construct practices that are equitable, accessible, and always evolving to best meet the needs of everyone that we engage with.
 Accessibility is inherently creative, and we are excited to crip our practices by bringing innovative and exciting creative solutions to ensure increased accessibility across the arts ecosystem.